 All major TV channels are currently giving wall-to-wall coverage to the election results.
 Their mood is one of great excitement and clear celebration - especially on Geo News, the most-watched channel.

-Although the tones may vary, the overwhelming theme in newspaper editorials, commentaries and articles over the past two days is that democracy has won.'New chapter'
+Although the tones may vary, the overwhelming theme in newspaper editorials, commentaries and articles over the past two days is that democracy has won.

 Dawn newspaper's euphoric headline "The finest hour: Election day" sums up the feelings of a nation whose history has been marred by frequent military coups, assassinations and terrorism.